copyrightly/copyrightly.github.io/_posts/2024-02-08-Introduction.md

 layout: post
-title: "Introduction"
+title: "Introduction: Just For Fun!"
-date: 2024-02-08 hh:mm:ss -0000
+date: 2024-02-08
 categories: GENERAL

-As a math lover, I always like to solve algorithmic problems using mathematical ideas or theorems, or explain a perplexing algorithm through mathematical concepts.
-Like many other college students, I practiced problem solving on leetcode when I was preparing technique interviews.
-During the process, I encountered many problems having intriguing connections to what I have learnt in my college math classes.
-Some of these problems are presented as vivid examples of some abstract and confusing mathematical theorems.
-So I gradually collected problems that are more of math nature than pure CS.
-In this page, I categorized these problems based on their math nature, such as analysis, algebra, number theory, combinatorics and optimization.
-These problems make me more and more appreciate the elegance and beauty of mathematics, and sometimes surprising connections to algorithmic problems.
-So I write these articles to share my wonderful experiences with people.
-I would really appreciate it if people can provide feedback or share their collections if he/she is also a math lover.

-Caveat:
+As a passionate enthusiast of mathematics, I find great joy in tackling algorithmic challenges using mathematical principles.
+Whether it's deciphering a perplexing algorithm or unraveling its intricacies through mathematical concepts, I am constantly drawn to exploring the intersection of math and computer science.

+My journey began during my preparation for technical interviews, where I honed my problem-solving skills on platforms like [LeetCode](https://leetcode.com/problemset/).
+Along the way, I stumbled upon numerous problems that bore fascinating connections to the mathematical theories I had studied in college.
+These problems often served as vivid illustrations of abstract or bewildering mathematical theorems, prompting me to collect them and categorize them based on their mathematical nature.

+On this page, I've organized these problems into various categories such as analysis, algebra, number theory, combinatorics, and optimization.
+Each category represents a distinct facet of mathematics that enriches my understanding of algorithmic problem-solving.
+Through solving these problems, I've developed a deeper appreciation for the elegance and beauty of mathematics, and I'm continually amazed by the unexpected connections they forge with algorithmic challenges.

+In sharing my experiences through these articles, my aim is to inspire others to explore the fascinating interplay between mathematics and algorithmic problem-solving.
+I welcome feedback and encourage others to share similar algorithmic problems that spark their curiosity.

+It's important to note that while these articles showcase intriguing connections between math and algorithmic problems, they are not intended as preparation material for technical interviews.
+Hence, I've aptly named this series "Just For Fun!".
+Additionally, some solutions presented may prioritize illustrating mathematical ideas over optimization in terms of time and space complexity.

+I hope you find these articles both enlightening and enjoyable as we embark on this mathematical journey together.

+---

+*This passage has been polished by ChatGPT.*